dmnfarrell/dmnfarrell.github.io/_posts/2015-12-05-seaborn-plugin.markdown

 ##Background

 Sometimes you might have data with various categorical columns that you want to summarise.
 This will often be to view statistical information like the spread of values in a column.
 This can be done using histograms or boxplots in dataexplore.
-However the *factor plots plugin* provides even more advanced  statistical graphics.
+However the *factor plots plugin* provides more advanced  statistical graphics when you want to see variability over multiple related categories.
 Seaborn is a Python visualization library based on matplotlib.
 Since the functions operate on dataframes they are ideally suited for use in dataexplore.

 ##Factor plotting